klaudia-pruchnik/react-food-order-app/README.md

-# React Food Ordering App
+# React Food Order App

 A food ordering application built with React as part of a Udemy course.
 The app allows users to browse available meals, add them to a shopping cart, and proceed to checkout.
 It utilizes context for state management, custom hooks for fetching data, and modal components for cart and checkout interactions.